Cl4ssicMan/GrowSoft-Luascript-Docs/README.md

-world:onGameWinHighestScore() - Returns The Game's Highest Win Score world:onCreateChatBubble(x, y, text, netid) world:onCreateExplosion(x, y, radius, power)
+world:onGameWinHighestScore() - Returns The Game's Highest Win Score world:onCreateChatBubble(x, y, text, netid) world:onCreateExplosion(x, y, radius, power) getWorldSizeX() --Get the world size horizontally getWorldSizeY() --Get the world size vertically getTile(x, y)
 ```

+---

+## Tile Structure
+getTileForeground()
+getTileBackground()
+setTileForeground(tile, id, 0, avatar) (maybe wants world:)
+setTileBackground(tile, id, 0, avatar) (..)
+**
+Info About above:

+The parameter boolean (optional, default 0) (number 0 or 1), if its 1 then the tile IS NOT placed in the world, only placed to players visually until they re-enter the world.
+Avatar is optional here, if you specify it then the tile will visually update only for that person, otherwise for everyone
+**
+getTiles() - array of all tiles
+getTilesByActionType(actiontype)

 Happy Coding! -Gnome